varshithaaratipamulas145-crypto/Portfolio_Project/README.md

-# Portfolio — Sravya Kondapalli
+# Portfolio — Varshitha Aratipamula

 *A clean, responsive personal portfolio built with HTML, CSS and JavaScript.*